 However, when you start your link building campaign you want it to be as fast and efficient as possible!

-To paraphrase, you’d want to do as little as possible and get as much as you can out of that because…and trust me on this one…link acquisition is the biggest pain in the neck when it comes to SEO (not just for SaaS companies)
+To paraphrase, you’d want to do as little as possible and get as much as you can out of that because…and trust me on this one…link acquisition is the biggest pain in the neck when it comes to SEO for SaaS and other companies.

 And if that sounds like you are looking for the most effective way of link building for adding a ton of relevant organic traffic from the search engines right to your SaaS’s pipeline, keep on reading!